 - High Court Misdemeanors: these are the most serious misdemeanors in Michigan and carry the same punishments as Class G and H felonies.
 High court misdemeanors are punishable by up to 2 years in jail, up to $2,000 in fines, or both.
 Examples are indecent exposure, second-offense domestic assault, and negligent homicide by vehicle

-What are Felonies in Michigan?
+What is A Felony in Michigan?

 In Michigan, a felony is a serious crime punishable by more than one year in jail.
-There are eight felony classes in Michigan grouped from Class A to Class H. Class A felonies are the most serious while Class H felonies are least serious felony crimes.
+There are eight felony classes in Michigan grouped from Class A to Class H. Class A felonies are the most serious while Class H felonies are the least serious felony crimes.

 - Class A felonies are punished with up to life in prison or any number of years in prison.
 Examples include first- and second-degree murder, kidnapping, assault with a deadly weapon with intent to rob or steal, and first-degree rape

 - Class B felonies are punished with up to 20 years in prison.
 Examples are second-degree arson, second-degree child abuse, and production of child pornography

 - Class C felonies are punished with up to 15 years in prison.
 Examples include manslaughter, human trafficking resulting in injury, and robbery

 - Class D felonies are punished with up to 10 years in prison.
 Some examples are grand larceny, embezzlement (property valued at $20,000 or more), and human trafficking

 - Class E felonies are punished with up to 5 years in prison.
 Examples are carrying a weapon with unlawful intent, first-degree retail fraud, and breaking and entering

 - Class F felonies are punished with up to 4 years in prison.
 Examples include manufacture, delivery, or possession with intent to deliver less than 5 kilograms of marijuana and loan and credit card application fraud